 We intend to grant 2,300,000 restricted stock units to our non-Senior Managing Director employees at the time of this offering.
-200,000 of the restricted stock units will be fully vested and, as a result, we will record compensation expense at the time of this offering equal to the value of these fully vested restricted stock units.
-The remaining 2,100,000 of these restricted stock units will be unvested and will vest upon the same conditions as the unvested partnership units of Evercore LP issued in connection with the Formation Transaction and the Protego Combination described above.
+206,589 of the restricted stock units will be fully vested and, as a result, we will record compensation expense at the time of this offering equal to the value of these fully vested restricted stock units.
+The remaining 2,093,411 of these restricted stock units will be unvested and will vest upon the same conditions as the unvested partnership units of Evercore LP issued in connection with the Formation Transaction and the Protego Combination described above.
 If and when these restricted stock units vest, we will record compensation expense at the time of vesting equal to the grant date fair value of the Class A common stock of Evercore Partners Inc. deliverable pursuant to such restricted stock units, which would be calculated based on the initial public offering price of the Class A common stock.
-As a result, based on an assumed initial public offering price of \$19.00 per share, we expect to record compensation expense at the time of this offering equal to the fair value of the vested restricted stock units granted of \$3.8 million and would record addition compensation expense at the time of vesting of the unvested restricted stock units of \$39.9 million if all such unvested restricted stock units were to vest.
-If the initial public offering price per share is higher than \$19.00, the compensation expense that we record will be greater.
+As a result, based on the initial public offering price of \$21.00 per share, we will record compensation expense at the time of this offering equal to the fair value of the vested restricted stock units granted of \$4.3 million and would record additional compensation expense at the time of vesting of the unvested restricted stock units of \$44.0 million if all such unvested restricted stock units were to vest.
 To the extent unvested restricted stock units vest they will be included in weighted average shares outstanding for purposes of calculating basic and diluted net income per share, which would have a dilutive effect on these measures.